Helen Frankenthaler: Early life and education

 Helen Frankenthaler was born on December 12, 1928, in New York City.
 Her father was Alfred Frankenthaler, a New York State Supreme Court judge.
 Her mother, Martha (Lowenstein), had emigrated with her family from Germany to the United States as an infant.
 Helen's two sisters, Marjorie and Gloria, were six and five years older, respectively.
 Growing up on Manhattan's Upper East Side, Frankenthaler absorbed the privileged background of a cultured and progressive Jewish intellectual family that encouraged all three daughters to prepare themselves for professional careers.
 Her nephew is the artist/photographer Clifford Ross.

 Frankenthaler studied at the Dalton School under muralist Rufino Tamayo and also at Bennington College in Vermont.
 While at Bennington, Frankenthaler studied under the direction of Paul Feeley, who is credited with helping her understand pictorial composition, as well as influencing her early cubist-derived style.
-Upon her graduation in 1949, she studied privately with Australian-born painter Wallace Harrison, and with Hans Hofmann in 1950.
+While at Bennington, before her graduation in 1949, she studied privately with Australian-born painter Wallace Harrison, during the Non-resident term and with Hans Hofmann in 1950.
 She met Clement Greenberg in 1950 and had a five-year relationship with him.
 She married the painter Robert Motherwell in 1958; the couple divorced in 1971.
 Both born of wealthy parents, they were known as "the golden couple" and for their lavish entertaining.
 She gained two stepdaughters from him, Jeannie Motherwell and Lise Motherwell.
 Jeannie Motherwell studied painting at Bard College and the Art Students League in New York and had several exhibits.